The Competition And Consumer Act

 The ACL prohibits a raft of specific “unfair” practices.
 These include pyramid schemes, bait advertising, certain practices in relation to pricing, prizes and gifts, and the making of certain false and misleading representations in connection with the supply, possible supply or promotion of goods and services.

 The ACL contains a number of “consumer guarantees” which apply when a business supplies goods or services to a consumer (equivalent to implied warranties but which do not require the existence of a contract).
-These include:

-- a guarantee that goods will be fit for any disclosed purpose.
+- A guarantee that goods will be fit for any disclosed purpose.
 A disclosed purpose is a purpose that the consumer makes known, expressly or by implication.

 Guarantees in relation to the supply of services include: